 Of What Remains

-Of What Remains is a Beirut based interdisciplinary project, which presents a war-torn city through photography, research and writing.
+Of What Remains is a Beirut based interdisciplinary project, which presents a war-torn city through photography, filming and writing.
 It seeks to bring forward the subjectivity that ruins can hold through memories.

 With putting imaginary - or supposed - memories into poems, like fragments, this project emphasizes on the ethereal aspect of memories.
 The relationship between space, memory and architecture is questioned on the individual level as to attempt a collective construction of memories.

-The first part of the project is edited in a self-published book gathering writings as well as the photographs around those ruins.
+The first part of the project started in 2016 with documenting the remainings of the Lebanese civil war frontline that used to divide Beirut in two parts.
+It lead to the edition of a self-published book gathering writings as well as the photographs around those ruins.
 This visual journey through past led the artist to start a field research by collecting memories of people who both have and haven't lived the war themselves.
 Attempting to do an archeology of the individual memories as to find a new way of talking about war.